sebranchett/ecs-jupyterhub-pluto-python/README.md

   Please add this ARN and the image tag to the `config.yaml` file.

+## Testing
+You can use the standard `pytest` command on your local home directory to test whether the environment is set up correctly.
+These tests check that the CloudFormation templates are created as expected.
+They do not create infrastructure in the AWS cloud.

 ## Users
 The CDK HubStack stack will provision the jupyter administrator user(s) according to the list provided in the hub_docker/admins file.
 A list of allowed (non-admin) users can be specified in a hub_docker/allowed_users file, see example file provided.